Interesting Facts About Cheetahs For Kids

 2. Cheetahs Are Super Fast

-With its long legs, elongated spine, long tail, and adapted claws, cheetah’s body is built for speed.
-Cheetah is the fastest animal on our planet to reach a speed of 112 km/h in just a few seconds.
+With its long legs, elongated spine, long tail, and adapted claws, the cheetah’s body is built for speed.
+Cheetahs are the fastest animals on our planet to reach a speed of 112 km/h in just a few seconds.
 Running at this lightning speed, a cheetah can also change direction or turn around mid-air.

 3. Cheetahs Hunt During The Day

-Cheetahs are efficient hunters but unlike their fellow predators such as leopards, lions or hyenas, they hunt during the day time to avoid any kind of competition.
+Cheetahs are efficient hunters, but unlike their fellow predators, such as leopards, lions, or hyenas, they hunt during the day to avoid any kind of competition.
 Their exceptional eyesight and speed help them to hunt their prey.

 4. Cheetahs Usually Live in Groups